neocotic/qrious/README.md

 app.listen(3000)
 ```

+Open up `demo.html` in your browser to play around a bit.

 ## API

 Simply create an instance of `QRious` and you've done most of the work.
 You can control many aspects of the QR code